FAQs for Travel Tips

 - Practice your Spanish and try to speak it.
 The locals love that you are trying.

-- Get used to saying "Pura Vida."
+- Get used to saying "pura vida."

 - Bring sunscreen, an umbrella, and a rain jacket.